-This class will survey the way in which we analyze but also talk about and represent the past decades of conflict in Afghanistan.
-Anthropology faculty member Noah Coburn will guide students through a typical Bennington approach by looking at both how Afghanistan is understood through academic analysis and how ethnographic approaches, literature, film, art, and policy all come together to shape our understanding of this complex political landscape.
-Topics will include the insurgency, the challenges of development, the role of women and youth in Afghanistan’s future, and elections.
-Student materials will draw from policy pieces, Khalid Hosseini’s And the Mountains Echoed, Sebastian Junger’s Restrepo, as well as art by both Afghan and international artists.
-The course concludes by asking how these pieces might come together to help us better understand the legacy of conflict in Afghanistan.
+This class surveyed the way in which we analyze but also talk about and represent the past decades of conflict in Afghanistan.
+Anthropology faculty member Noah Coburn guided students through a typical Bennington approach by looking at both how Afghanistan is understood through academic analysis and how ethnographic approaches, literature, film, art, and policy all come together to shape our understanding of this complex political landscape.
+Topics included the insurgency, the challenges of development, the role of women and youth in Afghanistan’s future, and elections.
+Student materials were drawn from policy pieces, Khalid Hosseini’s And the Mountains Echoed, Sebastian Junger’s Restrepo, as well as art by both Afghan and international artists.
+The course concluded by asking how these pieces might come together to help us better understand the legacy of conflict in Afghanistan.

-Portraying Conflict will run for seven weeks beginning the week of September 8 and ending the week of October 20, 2014.
-In late October, all participants will be invited to an end-of-course dinner and lecture in New York City with Coburn.
+Portraying Conflict run for seven weeks beginning the week of September 8 and ending the week of October 20, 2014.
+In late October, all participants were invited to an end-of-course dinner and lecture in New York City with Coburn.

-Weekly readings, videos, online discussions, and podcast lectures will allow participants to meet and interact with one another virtually, share ideas, and explore using multiple media.
+Weekly readings, videos, online discussions, and podcast lectures allowed participants to meet and interact with one another virtually, share ideas, and explore using multiple media.